Werkov/Werkov.github.io/_drafts/mallorca.md

     canyon the less people were there (however, dark corners bore (fecal) traces of human presence)
   * bus/train to Palma with connection in Inca
-  * running down from Belveder (TODO) hill
+  * evening run (down from Bellver hill as we were afraid to be trapped in after opening hours)

 ### Day 07 (2018-04-04)

-  * **daily stats:**
+  * **daily stats:** 890 km + 600 km by airliner
   * **sleeping:** at home
-  * morning walk along Palma coast and checking Palma Cathedral (TODO proper name)
+  * morning walk along Palma coast and checking La Seu cathedral
     * entry fee, beggar "mums"
-  * Jehovah Witnesses campaign new Placa de Espanya (TODO name)
+  * Jehovah Witnesses campaign new Plaça d'Espanya
-  * rainy Milan and sunny Prague (disappointing too experience the same weather at home as in Mallorca)
+  * rainy Milan and sunny Prague (disappointing to experience the same weather at home as in Mallorca)